isc-projects/kea/doc/sphinx/arm/config.rst

 We encourage Kea users to utilize this functions to store information used by other systems and custom hooks.

-For example `subnet4-update` command can be used to add user context data to existing subnet.
+For example, the `subnet4-update` command can be used to add user context data to an existing subnet.

 ::